 Another can’t miss on any Maui itinerary is the Seven Sacred Pools of O’heo.
 This is both a beautiful spot to swim and cool off or simply enjoy with a camera in hand.

 It is located within Haleakala National Park so parking is ample but a parks pass is required.
 It can be purchased at the gate if you do not already have one.

 Stop 7: Pipiwai Trail

-Time permitting, many people enjoy the 4-mile roundtrip hike along the Pipiwai Trail which takes you through some seasonal waterfalls, ending at Waimoku Falls.
+Time permitting, many people enjoy the 4-mile roundtrip hike along the Pipiwai Trail which takes you through some seasonal waterfalls and a bamboo forest, ending at Waimoku Falls.
 Be aware, however, that these are often dry.

 *Decision: Turn Around or Finish the Road to Hana Loop*

 At this point, the road begins to get progressively worse and more narrow.
 It should not be attempted by oversized vehicles under any circumstances, but standard commuter cars are fine.

 You will have to decide if you prefer to turn around or finish the loop.
 If you turn around, consider now visiting some of the Top 25 Road to Hana Stops you may have missed on the drive down.
 The remainder of the items listed can be seen in a relatively short time should you continue onward.